Hello, and welcome to my infinitesimal corner of the Internet!

 Analyzes how the FY25 full-year CR (P.L.
 119-4) transferred unprecedented spending power from Congress to the executive branch.

-Documents how the Trump Administration has withheld budget and spending information from the Appropriations Committees, preventing Congress from writing new appropriations and overseeing executive spending.
+Documents how the Trump Administration withheld budget and spending information from the Appropriations Committees, preventing Congress from drafting new appropriations and overseeing executive spending.

 Tax Cuts: Comparing Rhetoric with Reality